 This experience has taught me the power of yoga in identifying soul memories, which hold us back in life by making us act from the limiting perspective of negative memory imprints – a ‘subtle way in which memory influences our lives without our realising it’ as Iyengar describes.
 I now understand why I sometimes feel physically, mentally and emotionally uncomfortable when I’m in certain postures and pause to consider whether positional memories are surfacing for release.

-As part of my research, I visited the Ramamani Iyengar Memorial Yoga Institute (RIMIY) in Pune, India, where my understanding of yoga deepened and my harp playing improved as a result of doing postures that focused on releasing cellular memory: Yoga Releasing Cellular Memory and Enhancing Harp Playing.
+Further training with the Academy taught me about the release of cellular memory imprints through yoga and playing the harp in a specific therapeutic way.
+As part of my research, I visited the Ramamani Iyengar Memorial Yoga Institute (RIMIY) in Pune, India, where I was taught by Geeta and Prashant Iyengar.
+My understanding of yoga deepened and my harp playing improved as a result of doing postures that focused on releasing cellular memory: Yoga Releasing Cellular Memory and Enhancing Harp Playing.

 Listen to Paranormal Matters Radio show: Soul Journey – The Message in the Cells.

 (Published in Manchester and District Institute of Iyengar Yoga (MDIIY) Annual Journal, July 2014.)

 Online Movement and Music sessions offering a unique approach to health and healing combining therapeutic movement through gentle yoga exercises and intuitive harp music with energy alignment.